pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable controls whether to enable TiDB to collect `PREDICATE COLUMNS`.
 After enabling the collection, if you disable it, the information of previously collected `PREDICATE COLUMNS` is cleared.
 For details, see [Collect statistics on some columns](/statistics.md#collect-statistics-on-some-columns).

-### tidb_enable_concurrent_ddl <span class="version-mark">New in v6.2.0</span>

-> **Warning:**
->
-> **DO NOT modify this variable**.
-The risk of disabling this variable is unknown and might corrupt the metadata of the cluster.

-- Scope: GLOBAL
-- Persists to cluster: Yes
-- Type: Boolean
-- Default value: `ON`
-- This variable controls whether to allow TiDB to use concurrent DDL statements.
-When concurrent DDL statements are used, the DDL execution flow is changed, and DDL statements are not easily blocked by other DDL statements.
-In addition, multiple indexes can be added at the same time.

 ### tidb_enable_enhanced_security

 - Scope: NONE